chmitch/powerbi-sql-rbs/README.md

 3. Connect to the database with your management tool of choice (ie. Query editor or Management Studio), and be sure to login with the SQL AAD Admin.
 4. Now we need to populate some objects in the database and apply security settings.
 Replace the <aaduser1> and <aaduser2> values in the following script with your actual AAD users, and run the script in your query tool.

+> *Note!* If you don't already have some test users in your AD tenant, you'll first need to [create some user accounts](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory#add-a-new-user) before you can add them to your SQL database.

 ```
 --create the table
 CREATE TABLE Sales